giekaton/vipassana-app/README.md

 This app is not a substitute for a 10 days retreat, but it can work efficiently under any modern living conditions.
 The practice is immediate because of the gamified nature of the app - you can "play" it only when you shift your attention to your inner world.
 When you play-meditate with the app, you detach from the stimulating environment and start observing what is happening inside - this practice is centering, relaxing and leads to meaningful insights.
 A quick break from being always busy.

-You can install this web app on your mobile device and use it even when you are offline.
+You can install this PWA app on your mobile device and use it even when you are offline.
 It doesn't require an internet connection.

-Vipassana.live is an open source project and open to new interpretations, ideas and improvements.
 <br>
 <br>